KBookwalter/Zoomapper_python/README.md

 In order to use the gis-related function, a ARCGIS product with arcpy is required.
 Please find your path to pyhton.exe from your ARCGIS catalog and revise the path at the end of the heatmappage.py with your own path.
 Sometimes it causes a error when arcpy and zoomapper installed in the same disk.

 ### For Windows
 If you are using a Windows system, open up the command prompt (seach cmd in the serach bar).
 Start by cloning this repository by running `git clone repo_link_here`.
 Then do `cd sezarc` and press enter to move into the project directory.
 Here, execute the command `pip install -r requirements.txt`.
 This will install the required packages that were listed above.
+If win32api is not installed, please use `pip install pywin32` to install it.
 Now you are all set to get ready to run the application.

 ### For Mac/Linux
 If you are using a Mac or Linux system, open a unix shell.
 Start by cloning this repository by running `git clone https://github.com/channum/Zoo-Mapper.git`.
 Then do `cd sezarc` and press enter to move into the project directory.
 Here, execute the command `pip install -r requirements.txt`.
 This will install the required packages that were listed above.
 Now you are all set to get ready to run the application.